HanboBizl/RingMoEDatasets/README.md

 This ensures compliance with data usage policies while enabling the community to leverage a significant portion of the data for exploration and benchmarking.

-The public data can be accessed from XXXX.
+The public data are continuously being uploaded.

 ## Downstream benchmarks for RingMoE evaluation